 Why tampons hurt to take out?

-I think they often hurt when you’re just at the beginning of your period, or the end of your period when your flow isn’t as heavy.
+I think they often hurt when you’re just at the beginning of your time of the month — when you just have a light flow, or the end of your period when your flow isn’t as heavy.
 If it’s quite painful, I would recommend only using a tampon mid-period when it’s absorbing more and it will be easier to take out.

 Are tampons meant to feel uncomfortable?